TOPS: Adoption by British Rail

 The cost of BR's TOPS implementation included £5.6m of capital costs, development costs of £5.7m, and equipment rental costs of £22.5m between 1972 and 1980.
 Aside from the computers themselves, and suitably trained staff to operate them, perhaps the most technically challenging aspect impacting implementation was telecommunications, necessary to bring the system's geographically disparate elements together.
 The implementation phase was greatly assisted by data processing experts provided by SP.
 It was at the urging of SP's specialists that BR omitted the originally-sought volume acceptance feature, as it was considered to be impractical.

 The operational headquarters for TOPS was established in an existing railway office block in close proximity to BR's corporate headquarters.
-The building had to be extensively retrofitted for the scheme, the top floor being turned into an open-plan office for housing planning and development work, while the computing equipment and telecommunications gear was accommodated across two separate floors below; the latter required a controlled climate to avoid adversely impacting the equipment's reliability.
+The building had to be extensively refitted for the scheme, the top floor being turned into an open-plan office for housing planning and development work, while the computing equipment and telecommunications gear was accommodated across two separate floors below; the latter requiring a controlled climate for reliable operation.
 According to Amott, the implementation of TOPS was undertaken without any significant adverse reaction in terms of industrial relations or senior management.

 The adoption of the TOPS system during the early 1970s led to several changes in working practices across Britain's railway network.
 Hitherto, locomotives had been numbered in three different series.
 Steam locomotives carried unadorned numbers up to five digits long.
 Diesel locomotives carried one to four-digit numbers prefixed with a letter 'D', and electric locomotives with a letter 'E'.
 Thus, up to three locomotives could carry the same number.
 TOPS could not handle that, and it also required similar locomotives to be numbered in a consecutive series in terms of classification, so that they might be treated as a group.